alejandrorusso/mamearcade/README.md

 time might disturb the working environment.
 In this light, I propose another modification which consists on adding a button to the Raspberry Pi (GPIO-based interface) to lower the volume, mute, and unmute the sound.
-In that manner, the arcade can show gameplay but without disturbing your work mates.
+In that manner, the arcade can show gameplays but without disturbing your work mates.
 People that want to play, however, can just unmute and enjoy the arcade from time to time.

-The goal is that if you keep pressing the button for some seconds (no more than 5), you will hear that the volume change to a minimum.
+The goal is that if you keep pressing the button for some seconds (no more than 5), you will hear that the volume is changed to a minimum.
 Then, if you keep pressing the button again for some seconds, the arcade will mute.
-Finally, if you keep pressing the button again, you will see that the arcade unmute and has a high volume.
+Finally, if you keep pressing the button, you will see that the arcade unmutes and its volume is high.

 The hardware that you need is simply a *push switch* -- I followed most of the idea from [this post](http://razzpisampler.oreilly.com/ch07.html).
 You need to connect two cables into the push switch: one into the GPIO 4 (look for pin 4 in your board) and another into ground (look for GND in your board).
-You can change the GPIO 4 for whatever GPIO available on the board.
+You can change the GPIO 4 for whatever GPIO available you have on the board.

-We start by writing [an script to change the volume when detecting every five seconds that the button has been pressed](https://github.com/alejandrorusso/mamearcade/blob/main/map/home/pi/scripts/mame-vol.sh).
+We start by writing [an script to change the volume when detecting (every five seconds) that the button has been pressed](https://github.com/alejandrorusso/mamearcade/blob/main/map/home/pi/scripts/mame-vol.sh).

 ```bash